benLbishop/blackjack/README.md

 At the start of the game, I still need to check for a loss condition - the dealer could be dealt 21, which means the game is over.
 Additionally, after each hit, I need to check if the game is over, and if the player says stand, I need to check if the game is over.

 That's the basics, so I'll try to get that set up now.

+#### Additional Technologies Used

+- Typescript
+- Redux and related libraries
+- Axios for fetch requests
+- Tailwind CSS